arabidopsis/NLP-ready/README.md

 python3 -m mlcode journals --out=[metafile] --sleep=20. [csvfile]
 ```

+Here `csvfile` is a CSV file that contains a list of PubMed IDs that we want.
+You can specify the column with the option `--col`.

 This will scrape the ncbi website so
 the `--sleep=20.` key ensures that it is not hit too rapidly.
 This will
 avoid you being blocked!
 This will take sometime (e.g. 20 x #papers secs) so go get a coffee.